electron/electron/docs/api/browser-window.md

 * `path` String

-Adds devtools extension located at `path`, and returns extension's name.
+Adds DevTools extension located at `path`, and returns extension's name.

 The extension will be remembered so you only need to call this API once, this API is not for programming use.